alpayklncrsln/rule-schema/README.en.md

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please review [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security Vulnerabilities

-If you discover a security vulnerability, please review our [security policy](../../security/policy) for details on reporting.
+Review our [security policy](../../security/policy) on how to report security vulnerabilities.

 ## Contributors